IL2HorusTeam/il2fb-game-log-parser/README.rst

-Current list of supported events is rather full, but ``EventParsingError`` is quite possible, because server's events are undocumented and this library may do not know all of them.
+Current list of supported events is rather full, but ``EventParsingError`` is quite possible, because server's events are undocumented and this library may do not know about all of them.

 In case you need to catch this error, its full name is ``il2fb.parsers.events.exceptions.EventParsingError``.